chethanmandya/Android-Interview-Questions/README.md

 For these reasons, using AsyncTasks for long-running background tasks is generally a bad idea .
 Rather, for long-running background tasks, a different mechanism (such as a service) should be employed.

-## What is the difference between Service and IntentService?
-How is each used?
-## What is a Sticky Intent?
-## What is AIDL?
-## What is dependency injection?
+### What is dependency injection?
-## What are the different protection levels in permission?
+### What are the different protection levels in permission?
-## How would you preserve Activity state during a screen rotation?
+### How would you preserve Activity state during a screen rotation?

 You need to override onSaveInstanceState(Bundle savedInstanceState) and write the application state values you want to change to the Bundle parameter like this: